 A Gift Deed is valid only if it is given out of love and affection, without any consideration in return by one family member/ friend to another.
 Also, under Section 17 of the Registration Act, 1908, it is mandatory to have a registered Gift Deed when you want to transfer immovable property.

-Sample of a Gift Deed Format
+Important clauses in a Gift Deed

 Being a very important legal document, there are certain things that you are required to mention in a Gift Deed.
 Some of them are –

 - Consideration Clause – It should be clearly mentioned in the Gift Deed that the transfer is being made out of love and affection and there is no exchange of money or any other type of consideration is involved.
 It is irrelevant how small the consideration is, it would not be considered as a gift.